alexjthomson/mdns_lite/readme.md

-# ESP - mDNS
+# mDNS Lite
-This library provides an implementation of Multicast DNS (mDNS) for ESP32 microcontrollers.
+This library provides a lightweight implementation of Multicast DNS (mDNS).

 mDNS allows devices on a local network to discover each other without the need for a central DNS server.